 - 1/3 cup canned corned (drained and rinsed)

 - 1/2 cup black beans (drained and rinsed)

 - 1/3 cup reduced fat shredded cheese

-- Dressing of choice (I used low fat ranch)
+- 2 tbsp dressing of choice (I used low fat ranch)

 Mix together and enjoy!

 Macros for entire recipe (not including dressing) 16g fat, 22g carbs, 6g protein